deverstalmage/Parenthetical/src/building-a-blog-with-metalsmith-io.md

 }
 ```

-Metalsmith is an interesting build tool that offers you a massive amount of flexibility.
-In no particular order, here are a handful of things I learned from my Metalsmith excursion:
+Metalsmith is an interesting build tool that offers you a lot of flexibility.
+Some thoughts, in no particular order:

-- don't put articles in subfolders if you want the css and js to get copied for relative reference in the `permalink` plugin
-- the order of plugins MATTERS BIG TIME
-- put templating last
-- put `permalinks` before templating, but probably after most other things
-- `ignore` works best if its first
-- `drafts`, `collections`, and `excerpt` before markdown conversion to html
+- The order of the plugins matters.
+Since each plugin modifies the metadata for each document, and since the plugins run synchronously (in order), putting the "wrong" plugin first can result in a broken site with little explanation as to why.
+- Generally, templating should run last.
+Since templating will probably make use of a majority of the metadata attached to documents, it's the safest way to ensure that it will have all the necessary data at its disposal.
+- The `permalinks` plugin should go after everything but templating, for whatever reason.
+- The `ignore` plugin is a good plugin to run first.
+- If you're using `drafts`, `collections` or `excerpt`, make sure to run them before you convert markdown to HTML, if you are so inclined.
+- Kept the article documents in the top level directory to ensure that the corresponding stylesheets and JavaScript files get copied to the subdirectories created by the `permalinks` plugin.

+Hopefully this has helpful crash course in basic static site creation.
+If you have any questions be sure to leave a comment and I will try my best to get back to you in a timely manner!